Updated 22 April 2026

 Affordable Warmth Eligibility

-The £23,000 income threshold is lower than equivalent schemes in Scotland (£33,000) and the means-tested benefit criteria in England and Wales.
+The £23,000 income threshold is lower than the equivalent in Scotland (£36,000 for Warmer Homes Scotland) and stricter than the means-tested benefit criteria used in England and Wales.
 That means fewer NI households qualify.
 It's a genuine policy gap.

 To apply or check eligibility, contact the Northern Ireland Housing Executive on 03448 920 900 or visit your local Housing Executive office.